-To capture different physiological compartments, a model is usually developed for each compartment separately and then linked to the other models by representing the trafficking of shared elements between the compartments.
-Most typically, the dynamics within each particular compartment as well as the trafficking between compartments are described with ODEs, although other possibilities exist.
+In order to capture different physiological compartments, a model is usually developed for each compartment separately and then linked to the other models by representing the trafficking of shared elements between the compartments.
+Most typically the dynamics within each particular compartment as well as the trafficking between compartments are described with ODEs, though other possibilities exist.
 Which compartments are included in any particular model will depend on the types of infection being simulated and the questions being asked.
-For example, in studies on the immune response to Mtb, it will be critical to include the lung compartment where granuloma formation occurs.
+For example, in studies of the immune response to Mtb it will be critical to include the lung compartment where granuloma formation occurs.
 Further, developing models that include these additional compartments will influence the LN model described above.
-In that model, phenomenological source functions were used to describe the trafficking of cells into the LN.
-We also tracked the number of effector cells leaving the LN but did not allow them to continue to play a role in the immune response.
-Thus, the goal now is to capture more mechanistically the dynamics of those compartments external to LNs.
+In that model phenomenological source functions were used to describe the trafficking of cells into the LN.
+In addition we tracked the number of effector cells leaving the LN but did not allow them to continue to play a role in the immune response.
+Thus the goal now is to capture more mechanistically the dynamics of those compartments external to LNs.
 This will bring us one step closer to developing theories regarding overall immune activation as it depends on local antigen presentation events.

-Many compartmental models of biological systems and the immune system have been developed (88, 140).
-Here, we review two sets of compartmental models developed by our group: the first developed to study HIV-1 infection and the other to study infection with Mtb.
-We present here the non-infection states of these models (i.e. the negative controls) to show that we first describe the dynamics in healthy scenarios (Fig. 9).
-In both cases, the LN is represented along with an additional compartment relevant for disease: the blood in the case of HIV and the lung in the case of Mtb.
+Many compartmental models of biological systems and the immune system have been developed (137, 85).
+Here we review two sets of compartmental models developed by our group, the first developed to study HIV-1 infection, the other to study infection with Mtb.
+We present here the non-infection states of these models (i.e. the negative controls) to demonstrate that we can understand the dynamics in healthy scenarios (Fig. 9).
+In both cases the LN is represented along with an additional compartment relevant for disease: the blood in the case of HIV and the lung in the case of TB.

-Our blood-lymph circulation models (Fig. 9A) were developed first for the case of no infection to observe homeostasis and then in the context of infection, specifically with HIV-1 (141-143).
-In one study (143), we used ODEs to track CD4+ and CD8+ T cells and DCs circulating within and between the blood and the lymph compartments.
+Our blood-lymph circulation models (Fig. 9A) were developed first for the case of no infection to observe homeostasis and then in the context of infection, specifically with HIV-1 (138, 139, 140).
+In one work (140) we used ODEs to track CD4+ and CD8+ T cells and DCs circulating within and between the blood and lymph compartments.
 The model successfully captures known dynamics of these cell populations in their respective compartments.
 Dynamics of cell turnover and migration are the main features represented in this model.
-In the model, CD4 $^+$ T-cell counts are about 2 × 10 11 in total lymph tissue and approximately 1 × 10 3 per μ l of blood.
-This finding matches what has been observed in humans (144).
-The ratio of CD4 $^+$ T cells to CD8 $^+$ T cells found in the model is 2:1 in both blood and lymph, also as is observed in previous studies (144, 145).
-We also predicted that there are 10 11 CD8 $^+$ T cells in the lymph system and 5 × 10 2 CD8 $^+$ T cells per μ l of blood, which agrees with data from Haase (144).
-The model also maintains a level of 14-20 DCs per microliter of blood (146).
+In the model CD4+ T cell counts are about $2 \times 10^{11}$ in total lymph tissue and approximately $1 \times 10^3$ per μl of blood.
+This matches what has been observed in humans (141).
+The ratio of CD4+ T cells to CD8+ T cells found in the model is 2:1 in both blood and lymph, also as is observed (141, 142).
+We also predicted that there are $10^{11}$ CD8+ T cells in the lymph system and $5 \times 10^2$ CD8+ T cells per μl of blood, which agrees with data from Haase (141).
+The model also maintains a level of 14-20 DCs per ml of blood (143).